-It's Only His Second Season And NY Yankee Aaron Judge Already Has 24 Bobbleheads
+It's Only His 2nd Season And N.Y.
+Yankee Aaron Judge Already Has 24 Bobbleheads

-It's Only His Second Season And NY Yankee Aaron Judge Already Has 24 Bobbleheads
+It's Only His 2nd Season And N.Y.
+Yankee Aaron Judge Already Has 24 Bobbleheads

 New York Yankee outfielder Aaron Judge — a rookie last year — holds the current record for most types of bobbleheads fashioned in his image, according to folks at the Bobblehead Hall of Fame.